Heritage of Pride: Events

-What began as a March has grown to more than a dozen events which compose NYC PRIDE week including The March, The Rally, PrideFest, and Pride Island, a multi-day cultural experience that is an evolution from HOP's Dance on the Pier (1987–2017).
+What began as a march has grown to more than a dozen events which compose NYC PRIDE week including The March, The Rally, PrideFest, and Pride Island, a multi-day cultural experience that is an evolution from HOP's Dance on the Pier (1987–2017).
 Pride Island is the final event held each year.
-Beginning with June 24, 1990, the closing event has culminated with the second largest annual fireworks display in Manhattan, bested only by Macy's 4 July Fireworks.
-HOP's Stonewall50 Planning Committee began work in July, 2009.
+Beginning with June 24, 1990, the closing event has culminated with the second largest annual fireworks display in Manhattan, bested only by Macy's 4th of July Fireworks.
+HOP's Stonewall50 Planning Committee began work in July 2009.
 Additional programming was envisioned for the coming years and by 2011 new events had become a reality.
-This would eventually lead to a successful bid for the first US hosted WorldPride, Stonewall 50 – WorldPride NYC 2019.
+This would eventually lead to a successful bid for the first UUS-hosted WorldPride, Stonewall 50 – WorldPride NYC 2019.

-The concept for WorldPride events were established in 1997 when HOP hosted the 16th annual conference of InterPride.
+The concept for WorldPride events was established in 1997 when HOP hosted the 16th annual conference of InterPride.
 The first of these was WorldPride Rome 2000, followed by Tel Aviv, London, Toronto, and Madrid.

 During Pride Month an organization such as HOP brings together many facets of the community asking they join voices and speak as one.
 In 2017 a new voice was added.
 ABC7 broadcast three hours of HOP's Pride March (the actual event run time was 9 hours, 38 minutes) as did their sister network covering the Chicago Pride Parade.
 Both networks continue to make that content available on the internet wherever there is access to such information, for the next year.
 The New York broadcast was nominated for a New York Emmy Award in both 2018 and 2019.